Kurromori/Zomboid-Auto-Restart-Linux/README.md

 # Zomboid-Auto-Restart-Linux

-This is a Project Zomboid auto restart script I made for those who created the dedicated server in Linux.
+This is a Project Zomboid auto restart script I made for those who created a dedicated server in Linux.